TL;DR: Key Takeaways

 Organizations must build flexible learning systems that adapt to changing skill needs and support ongoing development.

-With the UAE’s focus on a knowledge-driven economy, investing in learning and development today is key to building a future-ready workforce.
+With the UAE’s focus on becoming a knowledge-driven economy, investing in learning and development is no longer optional — it is a strategic requirement for building a future-ready workforce.

 Frequently Asked Questions (FAQs)